-Exploring the potentials of painting media with emphasis on color and composition.
+An exploration of the potentials of painting media with emphasis on color and composition.
 Expression is unrestricted as well as subject matter.
-Course is designed for art major as well as for the student who wishes to learn or improve painting techniques.
+Course is designed for art majors as well as for the student who wishes to learn or improve painting techniques.
 Lab Fee: \$20.00